justinthompson593/EsvApiInterface/README.md

 * **Overriding Default Settings**

 The flag must be followed by a 0 or a 1.
-Running `$ EsvApiInterface 1Cor1-2 -sub 0 -foot 0 ` would open 1st Corinthians chapters 1 and 2 as an HTML file, and the formatting would not have subheaders or footnotes.
+Running `$ EsvApiInterface 1Cor1-2 -sub 0 -foot 0 ` would open 1st Corinthians chapters 1 and 2 as an HTML file, and the formatting would not have subheadings or footnotes.

 Flag | Setting | Next Value
 ---- | -------- | -----